 - Promo posters are generally printed on paper, glossy or plain.
-Some, like this example from 2001, are on card stock, and cost $25 and above.
+Some, like this Pink Floyd example 1997, are on card stock, and cost $25 and above.

 - Collectors do not often search out promo posters which were enclosed with a record.
-The exception is the Milton Glaser poster for Bob Dylan; a recent example was listed at $645.
+The exception is the Milton Glaser poster for Bob Dylan which typically sells for hundreds of dollars.

 - Look for promo posters at paper and ephemera shows or online.
 Prices will increase with the time period (the older, the more expensive), condition and artist.